-Another first for me is this being an oil based cleanser.
-I've always stayed away from oil based anything due to have oily skin and having making up bad scenarios in my head on what will happen to my skin, scaring myself.
-This cleanser showed me that I shouldn't be afraid.
-It hasn't disrupted my skin, no breakouts, no extra sebum and no irritation.
-You only need a pea sized amount for your whole face - another, a little goes a long way type of product.
+Another first for me is this being an oil-based cleanser.
+I’ve always stayed away from oil-based anything due to having oily skin and having made up bad scenarios in my head on what will happen to my skin, scaring myself.
+This cleanser showed me that I shouldn’t be afraid.
+It hasn’t disrupted my skin, no breakouts, no extra sebum and no irritation.
+You only need a pea-sized amount for your whole face – another, a little goes a long way type of product.
 I used too much on my first go.

 Being a Korean brand, it can be hard to get your hands on it.
 There’s a lot of places where you can get it online.
 Shop around for the best prices as they do vary.
 This was a great introduction to cleansing balms.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.